Dih5/pycbr/README.md

 Mind the quotes.

 ## Documentation
 To generate the documentation, the *docs* extra dependencies must be installed.
+Furthermore, **pandoc** must be available in your system.

 To generate an html documentation with sphinx run:
 ```